-To accommodate the variety of deployment scenarios that can be encountered in M2M applications, the present specification supports a diversity of methods to provision and establish security in M2M systems.
+To accommodate the variety of deployment scenarios that can be encountered in M2M applications, the present document supports a diversity of methods to provision and establish security in M2M systems.

-8.1.1 General Introduction to the Symmetric Key Security Framework
+8.1.1 General Introduction to the Symmetric Key Security Frameworks

-In the Security Framework using Symmetric Key, each pair of entities that need to authenticate each other has to be provisioned with its own shared symmetric key.
-This may be performed through pre-provisioning, e.g. during device manufacturing or deployment, or in the case of security association, a remote security provisioning framework may be used to perform the provisioning.
+In the Symmetric Key Security Frameworks, each pair of entities that need to authenticate each other is provisioned with its own shared symmetric key.
+This is performed through pre-provisioning, e.g. during device manufacturing or deployment, or a remote security provisioning framework.

-8.1.2 General Introduction to the Certificate-Based Security Framework
+8.1.2 General Introduction to the Certificate-Based Security Frameworks